Spark gap: Power-switching devices

 Triggered spark gaps are a class of devices with some additional means of triggering to achieve low jitter.
 Most commonly, this is a third electrode, as in a trigatron.
 The voltage of the trigger electrode can be changed quickly because the capacitance between it and the other electrodes is small.
 In a triggered spark gap, gas pressure is optimized to minimize jitter while also avoiding unintentional triggering.
 Triggered spark gaps are made in permanently sealed versions with limited voltage range and in user-pressurized versions with voltage range proportional to the available pressure range.
 Triggered spark gaps share many similarities with other gas-filled tubes such as thyratrons, krytrons, ignitrons, and crossatrons.

 Triggered vacuum gaps, or sprytrons, resemble triggered spark gaps both in appearance and construction but rely on a different operating principle.
 A triggered vacuum gap consists of three electrodes in an airtight glass or ceramic envelope that has been evacuated.
 This means that, unlike a triggered spark gap, a triggered vacuum gap operates in the parameter space to the left of the Paschen minimum where breakdown is promoted by increasing pressure.
 Current between the electrodes is limited to a small value by field emission in the non-conducting state.
 Breakdown is initiated by rapidly evaporating material from a trigger electrode or an adjacent resistive coating.
 Once the vacuum arc is initiated, a triggered vacuum gap is filled with conductive plasma as in any other spark gap.
 A triggered vacuum gap has a larger operating voltage range than a sealed triggered spark gap because Paschen curves are much steeper to the left of the Paschen minimum than at higher pressures.
 Triggered vacuum gaps are also rad hard because in the non-conducting state they do not contain any gas that could be ionized by radiation.

 Insect control

 They are also used as insect zappers.
 The two electrodes are implemented as metal lattices placed a slightly too far apart for the voltage to jump.
-When an insect ventures between the electrodes the gap distance is reduced by the insects body, being conductive, and a spark discharge occurs to electrocute and burn the insect.
+When an insect ventures between the electrodes the gap distance is reduced by the insect's body, being conductive, and a spark discharge occurs to electrocute and burn the insect.

 In this use the spark gap mechanism is often used in conjunction with a bait, such as a light, to attract the insect into the spark gap.